 Webinar: Valuing resilience of Solar Microgrids – Thursday, 5 Nov 2020 at 9am PT

-Executive Director Craig Lewis will present at this one-hour webinar, which will take place on 5 November 2020 at 9am PT.
+Executive Director Craig Lewis presented at this one-hour webinar, which took place on 5 November 2020 at 9am PT.

 Although everyone understands that there is significant value to the resilience provided by indefinite solar-driven backup power, quantifying this unparalleled value-of-resilience (VOR) has been a challenge that has limited market opportunities for Solar Microgrids.